mfadrigo/oc-positivity-plus/README.md

 This project's paper can be found
 [here](missing).

-The analyses performed can be found:
+The code for the analyses performed can be found:

 - [Factors associated with testing positive for SARS-CoV2 in Orange County](analysis/factors-associated-with-testing-positive-oc-analysis.Rmd)
 - [Factors associated with mortality among those who tested positive for SARS-CoV2 in Orange County](analysis/factors-associated-with-mortality-oc-analysis.Rmd)